warpedwood/warpedwood.github.io/_pages/en/about.md

 news: false # includes a list of news items
 latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 My research focuses on the right to self-determination in Bolivia and Chile and its transformation from a right to the State to a right to autonomy since the 1970s, thanks to its claim by the Non-Aligned Movement and its appropriation by indigenous peoples.
-For more details, see [research](_pages/en/projects.md).
+For more details, see [research](/projects/).

 I earned my [Ph.D](https://theses.hal.science/tel-04124332) in political science, major international relations, from Sciences Po, under the supervision of Prof. Thierry Balzacq.